Is Drinking in Public Illegal in California?Open Container Laws in 2024

 There are 2 exceptions to California's open container laws:

-- 2. Where possession of the alcohol container was for the purpose of recycling, such as carrying a bag of empty beer cans to redeem their CRV (California Redemption Value).
+• 2.
+Where possession of the alcohol container was for recycling.
+For example, carrying a bag of empty beer cans to redeem their CRV (California Redemption Value).

 What is a 'Drunk in Public?'